 All students, even those from the highest income backgrounds, are entitled to a level of Maintenance Loan support.
 You need to apply for your Maintenance Loan through one of the four funding bodies listed above.
 Once your loan is approved, you will receive it in three instalments, typically one payment each term/semester.
 The Student Loans Company will pay it directly into your bank account.

 Maintenance support while on placement

 UK students undertaking a year in placement are generally entitled to a reduced Maintenance Loan.
-The level of loan is fixed (i.e. it isn’t means tested) and for September 2019 entry will be paid as per the bandings below:
+The level of loan is fixed (i.e. it isn’t means tested) and for September 2019 entry was paid as per the bandings below:

 - Students living in the parental home - £2,031

 - Students undertaking their placement in London - £3,804

 - Students undertaking their placement elsewhere (inlcuding overseas) - £2,709